kamilburda/genderbench/genderbench/probes/business_vocabulary/README.md

 We ask the model to generate various business communication documents (reference letters, motivational letters, and employee reviews).
 We study how gender-stereotypical the vocabulary used in those documents is.

 - **Harms:**
-  - *Stereotyping:* The model assigns stereotypical characteristics to people.
+  - `mean_diff`: Stereotypical reasoning.
+The extent to which business communication contains stereotypical vocabulary.
 - **Use case:** Business communication
 - **Genders:** Binary
 - **Gender definition:** Personal name